QuarkChain/w3mail/README.md

 ## Introduction
 W3Mail is a decentralized email based on the Web3Q chain.
 This email enables anyone to send or receive mail without permission.
-Emails are divided into plaintext emails and encrypted emails.
-Plaintext emails can be sent to any wallet address, while encrypted emails can only be sent to wallet addresses that know the public key.
+There are two types of emails: plaintext and ciphertext.
+Plaintext emails can be sent to any wallet address, while ciphertext emails can only be sent to wallet addresses that have submitted public keys.

 The official home page of the W3Mail project is https://web3q.io/w3mail.w3q/.